Cable Smith, the host of Lone Star Outdoor Show, shares his favorite food deer attractant scent!

 Whatever your favorite food scent, white-tailed deer can never get enough of that sweet smell.
 It’s a great way to attract them to your desired hunting area, especially in combination with other natural deer scents.
 Need more tips?
 Check out some of our favorite posts from Cable Smith and Royce Carnley for how to best use scents to up your hunting game.

-Cable Smith is a compensated spokesman for ScentBlaster but not for any of the scents mentioned.
+Cable Smith was a compensated spokesman for ScentBlaster but not for any of the scents mentioned.
 All opinions are his own and are not influenced by the company or the compensation received.
-Click to learn more about Cable Smith and LoneStar Outdoors.